jasonbayton/11ty/_src/android/android-enterprise-faq/are-private-space-applications-really-hidden.md

   parent: 'Android Enterprise FAQ'
   order: 1000
 ---
 Applications within the Private Space may be detected through the use of ADB, or on-device [package viewers](/projects/package-search).
-While application _data_ is fully secure and isolated from visibility, the presence of applications themselves cannot today be entirely hidden from view for anyone determined.
+While application _data_ is fully secure and isolated from visibility, the presence of the applications themselves cannot today be entirely hidden from view for anyone determined enough to go looking for them.